alwaysdata/documentation/guides/tiddlywiki/plugin-bob.en.md

 We do not recommend to run TiddlyWiki with the Bob plugin under a sub-path URL.
 Despite the support of [Proxies](https://github.com/OokTech/TW5-Bob/blob/master/Documentation/Using%20Proxies.tid) by the plugin, it may lead to inconsistencies like WebSocket disabilities.
 Prefer to run it from a subdomain instead.
 {{% /notice %}}

-You can now create as many wikis as you want by following the embedded Bob's Documentation
+You can now create as many wikis as you want by following the embedded Bob's Documentation.

 ## Authentication